MicrosoftDocs/customer-insights/ci-docs/audience-insights/customer-insights-dataverse.md

 # Work with Customer Insights data in Microsoft Dataverse

-Customer Insights provides the option to make output entities available in Dataverse.
+Customer Insights provides the option to make output entities available in [Microsoft Dataverse](/powerapps/maker/data-platform/data-platform-intro.md).
 This integration enables easy data sharing and custom development through a low code / no code approach.
 The output entities will be available as tables in Dataverse.
 These tables enable scenarios like [automated workflows through Power Automate](/power-automate/getting-started), [model-driven apps](/powerapps/maker/model-driven-apps/) and [canvas apps](/powerapps/maker/canvas-apps/) through Power Apps.
 Of course, you can use the data for any other application that is based on Dataverse tables.
 The current implementation mainly supports lookups where data from the available audience insights entities can be fetched for a given customer id.

 ## Attach a Dataverse environment to Customer Insights